About the Center

 The mission of the Center for Excellence in the Arts and Humanities (CEAH) is to promote excellence in research/creative/scholarly work by faculty in the arts and humanities.
 Specifically, CEAH:

-The CEAH reports to the Office of the Vice President for Research and Economic Development.
+The CEAH reports to the Office of the Vice President for Research.

 Past CEAH Programming and EventsFor information on past CEAH programming series, seminars, and events: